Funding Guidelines

 • Organization’s vision and mission are aligned with core components of Partners for Health values.

-• Organization leadership strives to represent the target community being served.
+• Organization leadership strives to represent organization’s constituents.

 • Project activities and timeline will likely lead to the anticipated outcomes.